-Sir Francis Bacon, first Viscount of St Albans, was born on this day in 1561.
+Sir Francis Bacon, first Viscount of St Albans, was born on 22 January 1561.
 He is well-known for his contribution to science.
 In fact, science and research is what it is today because of Bacon.
 The methodology of science and research, something we may not even think about as having an origin, of ever not existing, was Bacon’s brainchild.
 He is the father of empiricism.

 Bacon championed the need for inductive reasoning.
 That means being able to gradually generalise findings based on accumulated data – the more data you investigate, the more convincing your hypothesis.
 If you’re interested in his works, you can find them on Europeana here.

 So, Bacon has played his part in all of our educations – science experiments would not be the same without him.

 But did you know that some would say the same about English lessons?